30 Things to Do in Pacific Beach San Diego

 The Catamaran Spa is a waterfront, full-service spa located at the Catamaran Resort Hotel & Spa on Sail Bay in Pacific Beach.
 Spa treatments here are influenced by the healing traditions of Asia and the South Pacific.

 Expect everything from body wraps to massages to facials imbued with both marine- and botanical-based products.
 A private outdoor whirlpool adds another layer of relaxation with tranquil views of Mission Bay.
-The spa hosts open-air yoga classes seasonally.
+The spa also hosts daily open-air yoga classes overlooking the bay.

 18. Devour One of San Diego’s Best Burgers

-At Rocky’s Crown Pub, the burgers are so sensational that the entire menu is comprised of four versions of their legendary burgers – with or without cheese, and one-third pound or one-half pound.
-The only other menu item is fries.
+At Rocky’s Crown Pub, the burgers are so sensational that the entire menu fits on an index card.
+You’re choosing between a one-third- or one-half-pound burger, with or without cheese.
+There are fries.
+There’s a grilled cheese.
+That’s it.
 You know they have to be good.

 Located in the Crown Point area of Pacific Beach, you’ll find this pub with its famous burgers and craft beers at the corner of Ingraham Street and La Playa Avenue.
 (This pub is 21 and up, but you can get burgers to go.)